 Susan Weller Bickta I remember my mother hanging clothes out on the washline ….. not so good when the mulberry tree had fruit on it!!!

-Kim Banick My memory of the clothesline in the backyard is the great tents and houses we built by throwing the blankets over the lines and used very clothes pin we could find to connect the edges. smile emoticon Great memory, thanks Alice!!!!
+Kim Banick My memory of the clothesline in the backyard is the great tents and houses we built by throwing the blankets over the lines and used every clothespin we could find to connect the edges. smile emoticon Great memory, thanks, Alice!!!!

 Lori Cripe McLain Such a joy of simpler times!
 The Amish folks had theirs in the front of their houses in Indiana

 Sue Harris a lovely written article heart emoticon .. my friends and I have had much fun also about the etiquette of how you hang your linens on the line..just thrown on any old how, or do you colour match, do you match the colour of the pegs..do you put them in order of size… do you turn jeans inside out, so pockets dry ?? large linens near the house, unmentionables furthest away.. the different ways can be endless lol..